The fight against impunity continues

 Over 900 staff members: From approximately 100 States.

 6 official languages: English, French, Arabic, Chinese, Russian and Spanish.

-1 ICC Liaison Office to the United Nations in New York and 7 ICC Country Offices in Kinshasa and Bunia (Democratic Republic of the Congo, "DRC"); Kampala (Uganda); Bangui (Central African Republic, "CAR"); Nairobi (Kenya), Abidjan (Côte d’Ivoire); Tbilisi (Georgia); and Bamako (Mali).
+1 ICC Liaison Office to the United Nations in New York and 7 ICC Country Offices in Kinshasa and Bunia (Democratic Republic of the Congo, “DRC”); Kampala (Uganda); Bangui (Central African Republic, “CAR”); Abidjan (Côte d’Ivoire); Tbilisi (Georgia); and Bamako (Mali).

 2 working languages: English and French.